 that these tips are not intended to be tax advice in actuality.
 These are just the ideas that can help

 them in saving more.

-These are items to consider when working with your tax clients as their Professional Tax Preparer with offering quality accounting services.
+These are items to consider when working with your tax clients as their Professional Tax Preparers offering quality accounting services.